Moses Ndiema Kipsiro

 Moses Ndiema Kipsiro (born 2 September 1986 in Singare) is a Ugandan long-distance runner who specialises in the 5000 metres.
 He was the bronze medallist in the event at the 2007 World Championships in Athletics.
 He represented Uganda at the 2008 Beijing Olympics, coming fourth over 5000 m.

 Kipsiro has won medals in the 5000 m at the African Championships in Athletics and the All-Africa Games.
 He completed a 5000/10,000 metres double at the 2010 Commonwealth Games.
 He is a four-time Ugandan cross country champion having won every race from 2008 to 2011.
-He is the Ugandan record holder for the 3000 metres and 5000 metres on the track, as well as for the 10K road distance.

 Career

 First African and world medals

 He made his first senior international appearance at the 2005 World Championships in Athletics, running in the heats of the 5000 metres.
 At the 2006 Commonwealth Games in Melbourne, he came seventh in the 5000 m.
 Kipsiro placed in the top thirty of both the long and short races at the 2006 IAAF World Cross Country Championships.
 However, it was on the track that he made his first impact, taking the 5000 m silver medal and the 10,000 metres gold medal at the 2006 African Championships in Athletics.

 The following year he focused on track running and secured the 5000 m title representing Uganda at the 2007 All-Africa Games.
 At the 2007 World Championships in Athletics a month later he crossed the line after Bernard Lagat and Eliud Kipchoge to gain himself a world bronze medal in the event.
 He was thirteenth at the 2008 IAAF World Cross Country Championships, but came close to a medal at the 2008 Beijing Olympics that summer with a fourth-place finish in the men's 5000 m final.
 He managed to reach the podium at the end of season 2008 IAAF World Athletics Final, taking the 5000 m silver.

 He ran at the inaugural World 10K Bangalore race in 2008 and finished as the runner-up just behind Zersenay Tadese with a national record of 27:54 minutes.
 He had a second attempt at the race in 2010, but was again relegated to second place, this time by Titus Mbishei.

 He came in second place in a closely fought race at the 2009 IAAF World Cross Country Championships, finishing with a time of 35:04 minutes.
 At the 2009 Super Grand Prix meeting Herculis, he set a Ugandan record in the 3000 m of 7:30.95 minutes.